thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 If you're not familiar with this syntax I recommend you either reading this article on [integrating Web Components with Angular](http://pascalprecht.github.io/2014/10/25/integrating-web-components-with-angularjs/), or this article about [Angular 2's template syntax demystified](http://blog.thoughtram.io/angular/2015/08/11/angular-2-template-syntax-demystified-part-1.html).
 [Misko's keynote](https://www.youtube.com/watch?v=-dMBcqwvYA0) from this year's ng-conf is also a nice resource.

 Now we're basically listening on a `click` event and execute a **statement**.
 But where does `toggle()` come from?
 We can access component methods directly in our template in Angular 2.
 There's no `$scope` service or controller that provides those methods.
-Which means, `toggle()` is just a method defined in `Zippy`.
+Which means, `toggle()` is just a method defined in `ZippyComponent`.

 Here's what the implementation of this method could look like:

 {% highlight javascript %}
 {% raw %}
-export class Zippy {
+export class ZippyComponent {
   toggle() {
     this.visible = !this.visible;
   }